forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 Bad:

+1. The API of HOCs vary a lot so it can be hard to tell what they do.
+2. Components count goes up since the generated classes are often difficult to reuse.
- 1. `withUser` in no way adheres to the Singe Responsibility Principle (SRP).
+3. The `withUser` component breaks the Singe Responsibility Principle (SRP) by handling both data fetching and UI rendering.
- 2. We're adding components to the JSX expression to handle data fetching.
- 3. The constructed component both loads data and renders _specific_ presentation components.
-If you need to switch out the `LoadingScreen` component for `UserInfo`, you will need to create _another_ component using `withUser`.
- 4. Any time an existing component needs access to the user, a new component must be created using `withUser`.
-This means you will have to find all uses of that component, and replace them with calls to a completely different component.
- 5. The props that the `UserInfoContainer` accepts are the union of both `WithUser`'s props and `UserInfo`'s props.
- 6. Getting the types right requires some gymnastics.
-They are cumbersome, error prone, and hard to read.
+4. Dynamic types are difficult, error prone, and fragile.
+5. Compiler errors are obtuse.
- 7. This API would not make it possible to fetch multiple pieces of data in parallel, because the parent must finish loading before the child can start.
+6. This API would make it difficult to fetch multiple pieces of data in parallel.
- 8. Functions that create classes gives me the heebie-jeebies.
+7. Dynamically creating classes is magical.
+Magic is powerful but scary.

+One other point I haven't expanded upon:

- 9. This is a lot of code, which means there's a big surface area for bugs.
-10. The number and variety of tests required to get this covered is high.
+1. This is a lot of code, which means there's a big surface area for bugs, so the number and variety of tests required to get this properly covered is very high.
-11. The type errors for `UserInfoContainer` are horrifying.

 ## Render Props/Children